 At the very least, I recommend using a large, white Christmas tree skirt while flocking.
 All in all, flocking a real Christmas tree at home isn’t hard by any means, but it is messy.
 Even after the SnoFlock dries, touching the tree will cause bits to fly off, so prepare for the area to be messy for the rest of the season.

-Lastly, the tree will be difficult to get out of the house after Christmas without making a huge mess.
+Lastly, the tree will be difficult to get out of the house after Christmas without making a huge mess and could be hard to store, especially if you’re learning how to flock a Christmas tree with the intent of using it year after year.
 We only have to go through one room and absolutely love the flocked look (as well as the smell of a real Christmas tree), so it was totally worth it, but that’s an individual choice!
+I recommend purchasing some large bags to store your fake tree in so that you don’t have a huge mess after the Christmas season.